Egypt Country Profile

 3. Limited Technical Expertise: These newly designated authorities often lack the scientific and regulatory capacity required for effective food safety oversight, which undermines system coherence and regulatory effectiveness.

-4. Slaughterhouse Oversight Gaps: Although legally under NFSA’s domain, slaughterhouses remain fragmented in their administration, necessitating urgent reforms and investment to bring them in line with national and international food safety standards.
+4. Slaughterhouse Oversight Gaps: Although legally under NFSA’s domain, slaughterhouses remain fragmented in their administration, necessitating urgent reforms and investment to bring them in line with national and international food safety standard

 Challenges of the Informal Sector in Food Safety Governance